wtsi-npg/npg_langqc/README.md

 #  Long Read QC

-A front- and back-end solution for quality control of long read sequencing data.
-For front-end specifics, refer to the [README](frontend/README.md)

 ## Install and run locally

 You can install the package with `pip install .` from the repository's root.